June Mobile Pantries

 Facing Hunger Foodbank will be offering a mobile food pantries.
 Registration will begin at 10:00am, and food distribution will begin once that is completed.
-Please bring identification to verify you are a resident of Martin County.
+Please bring identification to verify you are a resident of the county the mobile pantry is being held.
+Please call if you have any questions.
+304-523-6029

 The Summer Food Service Program (SFSP) was established to ensure that low-income children continue to receive nutritious meals when school is not in session.
 Free meals, that meet Federal nutrition guidelines, are provided to all children 18 years old and under at approved SFSP sites in areas with significant concentrations of low-income children.